DmytroSolodukha/Test-task-1/README.md

 # Plans

 To improve my project, at first, i'd like to add better styles.
 Additionally i want to add  user profile page and abilities to have avatar and change password.

+## Preliminary Questions

+  1. It was fullstack project.
+I used Node.js with Express.js on backend and React on frontend.
+I used lots of libraries such as axios, redux with redux-toolkit and so on.
+Additionally i used MongoDB as database, Cloudinary as storage for images.

+  2. To be honest i have no experience in python.

+  3. Yes

+  4. No experience

+  5. No, don't know about this protocol.

+  6.